Jurors see scant evidence in Casey Anthony trial

 Jul 2, 2011 10:35 AM CDT

-Casey Anthony looks on after the rebuttal testimony is over, ending the presentation of evidence in her murder trial at the Orange County Courthouse in Orlando, Fla., Friday, July 1, 2011.
+Casey Anthony looks down after the rebuttal testimony is over, ending the presentation of evidence in her murder trial at the Orange County Courthouse in Orlando, Fla., Friday, July 1, 2011.
 Casey Anthony, 25, is charged with killing her daughter Caylee in the summer of 2008.
 (AP Photo/Red Huber, Pool) (Associated Press)

 After more than 33 days of testimony, 400 pieces of evidence and sweeping promises from attorneys to prove how 2-year-old Caylee Anthony died, neither prosecutors nor defense attorneys have provided concrete evidence showing whether the girl was killed by her mother.